corynnem/broken-pet-api-easy/README.md

 There are 11 errors to solve, one in each file.

 You WILL need postman and pgAdmin to solve some of the errors, so make sure to...
-- change the DATABASE_URL in the .env file
+    - change the DATABASE_URL in the .env file to contain your information
+    - change the JWT_SECRET in the .env file to contain a JWT_SECRET of your choice
     - create a database in pgAdmin named 'pet-api'